RTLucassen/selection_tool/README.md

 - Each item in the `slides` column should be a dictionary containing all other information about the specimen, including the pa_number, specimen number, block number, staining type, and paths to all images.
-A minimum example is provided below:
+A minimal example is provided below:
 ```
 example_slides = {
     'slides': [{